isomerpages/ogp-isomer/_what-is-isomer/About us/Isomer.md

 description: ""
 third_nav_title: About us
 ---
-&gt; Any public officer can build a good website
+> Any public officer can build a good website

 **Isomer mainly caters to static, informational websites.** Our team works on the belief that websites are important ways that the government shares information with citizens.
 As such, we want to help any public officer to set up a *good* website easily without any prior coding or design knowledge.